fils/qleverflow/validation/README.md

  - [ ] load the results into pyoxigraph and then download the graph there to a file
  - [ ] alternatively, load directly to QLever or to a directory of graphs to load to Qlever
  - Defs needed
-   - function to take a SPARQL query and return a dataframe with the results - this is the graph with filter ?g returned
+   - function to take a SPARQL query and return a dataframe with the results—this is the graph with filter ?g returned
    - function to take an argument (named graph) and do a construct call, return a nq/nt graph
    - SHACL function that takes a datagraph and shapegraph and returns a graph

 ```SPARQL
 CONSTRUCT {
   ?s ?p ?o